 The accounting policies have been applied consistently with the previous year.

-The consolidated financial statements are prepared as of and for the period ending December 31st, 2014.
+The consolidated financial statements are prepared as of and for the period ending December 31st, 2015 and were authorised for issue in accordance with a resolution of the Board of Directors on April 15th, 2016.
 The statements are presented before the effect of the profit appropriation of the parent company to the General Shareholders' Meeting.